Codecademy/docs/content/uiux/concepts/double-diamond-diagram/double-diamond-diagram.md

 The four phases of the double diamond process are as follows:

+## Double Diamond Phases

 1. **Discover (divergent strategy)**: Explore the problem and landscape, and learn from users and the market through user interviews, surveys, and other research.
 2. **Define (convergent strategy)**: Sort and analyze the information gathered during the discovery stage and hone in on the problem we're trying to solve.
 3. **Develop (divergent execution)**: Generate a range of ideas for possible solutions through brainstorms, workshops, low fidelity prototypes, and other ideation methods.
 Test different ideas with users or within the company to see what resonates.
 4. **Deliver (convergent execution)**: Hone in on, develop, and deliver the solution.
 Continue evaluating and testing the developed design to ensure it meets user needs.

-This methodology was [formalized by the British Design Council](<https://www.designcouncil.org.uk/sites/default/files/asset/document/ElevenLessons_Design_Council%20(2).pdf>) in 2005 through an in-depth study of 11 global brands, including LEGO, Microsoft, Sony, and Starbucks.
+This methodology was [formalized by the British Design Council](https://www.designcouncil.org.uk/sites/default/files/asset/document/ElevenLessons_Design_Council%20(2).pdf) in 2005 through an in-depth study of 11 global brands, including LEGO, Microsoft, Sony, and Starbucks.